wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 }
 ```

-We haven't discussed structured output yet, but here's the important part.
-In the C# sample code we're setting the `ResponseFormat` property to the `QuestionGeneratorResult` class.
-This tells the LLM to generate JSON output in the shape of this class.
+We haven't discussed structured output yet, but here's the critical part.
+In the C# sample code, we're setting the `ResponseFormat` property to the `QuestionGeneratorResult` class.
+Setting the `ResponseFormat` property tells the LLM to generate specific JSON output that matches the configured class.

 The code that runs this prompt is part of a bigger program that performs a couple of steps:

-1. First, the program chunks the content as we would normally when indexing content in the vector database.
+1. First, the program chunks the content as we would typically when indexing content in the vector database.
-2. Next, the program iterates over each generated chunk and run the prompt with the content of each chunk.
+2. Next, the program iterates over each generated chunk and runs the prompt with each chunk's content.

 I recommend storing the used context, the question, and the answer in the dataset so you can verify the quality of the generated dataset later on.

-The full source code showing you how to generate the validation dataset is stored in the [GitHub repository][GEN_VAL_DATA_SAMPLE], feel free to take a look and use it for your own projects.
-In the sample code you'll find several variations on the question generation prompt.
-I've included one to generate true/false statements, and one to generate short answers.
+The full source code showing how to generate the validation dataset is stored in the [GitHub repository][GEN_VAL_DATA_SAMPLE].
+Feel free to take a look and use it for your own projects.
+The sample code contains several variations on the question generation prompt.
+I've included one to generate true/false statements and one to generate short answers.

-Now that we have a validation dataset, let's take a look at generating responses that we can use to measure faithfulness of the RAG system.
+Now that we have a validation dataset let's generate responses that we can use to measure the RAG system's faithfulness.

 ### Generating test samples

-For this step in the evaluation workflow we'll take the code we wrote in [#s](#using-the-vector-store-with-a-prompt) to implement a sample RAG pipeline and use it with some modifications to generate test samples.
+For this step in the evaluation workflow, we'll use the code we wrote in [#s](#using-the-vector-store-with-a-prompt) to implement a sample RAG pipeline and generate test samples by modifying it.

 The main program code looks like this: